veritrans/veritrans-android/documentation.md

 **1. _One click_**
 **2. _Two click_**
 **3. _Normal_**
-We will go in detail about thos flows ahead.
+We will go in detail about these flows ahead.

 * For **normal flow** we can do secure and Insecure way.